HarkerDev/harker-bell-server/docs/api.md

 ## `GET` /clientsInternal

-Returns the number of clients currently connected to the Harker Bell websocket server, represented as a number of bytes. **For internal use only.**
+Returns the number of clients currently connected to the Harker Bell websocket server, represented by the length of the response in bytes. **For internal use.**

 #### Request Structure
 No parameters necessary.

 #### Response Structure
-A string with a length in bytes representing the number of connected clients.
+A string with a size in bytes representing the number of connected clients.